patriciacs1994/Evaluate-ML-models-at-different-hospitals/README.md

 #### 2.4 Model performance comparison
 The notebook `7-Visualization` shows the differences between the live and the retrospective evaluation as well as the performance degradation in cross-hospital evaluation.

+#### 2.5 Model Calibration and Decision Curve
+This part contains the notebook `8-Model_calibration_decision_curve`.
+It shows the calibration curve, which evaluates the reliability of the estimated riks of our model and the decision curve, which measures the clinical utility of our predictive model.